SAP-samples/cloud-extension-html5-sample/mission/custom-idp/README.md

    ![Configure Trust](./images/CustIDP-configurenewTrust1.png)

 8. Click on **Save**.
-9. Now let us disable the default SAP Identity Provider.
-Click on Edit button of SAP ID Service.
+9. Now let us disable the defaultIdentity Provider.
+Choose the edit symbol at the **Default identity provider**.
-10. Change Status to Inactive.
+10. Uncheck **Available for User Logon**
+11. Select save.

     ![Disable DefaultIDP](./images/CustIDP-disableDefaultIDP.png)
-11. Click on Save button.

-12. In the Security Menu select 'Role Collections' and then click on the Extension_UX_Administrator collection.
+12. In the Security Menu select **Role Collections** and then select the Extension_UX_Administrator collection.

    ![Role Mapping](./images/CustIDP_RoleMapping1a.png)